 Churches are open to the public.
 They often display their own figurines of baby Jesus in his cradle.

 As expected, hotels will fill up fast for the holidays.
 To book the best ones, make your bookings way in advance.
+Take a look at my Cusco itinerary to see where the main tourist attractions are so you can find a hotel in a good location.

 Another way to make your holidays in Peru memorable could be to stay in a glass pod attached to a mountain side at the Vertical Sky Luxury Suites.
 They are located near Ollantaytambo, which you will inevitably be passing through on your way to and from Machu Picchu.